rust-db/barrel/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer at kookie@spacekookie.de

-* Katharina Fey <kookie@spacekookie.de>

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team